openpracticelibrary/openpracticelibrary/src/pages/practice/stakeholders-interview.md

     ## **Some Helpful Tips:**

-    * **Establish psychological safety:** Create a secure, comfortable and relaxed environment for the participants.
-Also, make it clear what the interview's goal is, as well as where, how, and with whom the details will be exchanged.
+    * **Establish psychological safety:** Create a secure, relaxing, and enjoyable atmosphere for the participants.
+Make it clear what the aim of the interview is, as well as when, how, and with whom the information will be exchanged.
      * ** Encourage active listening** and encourage them to think before responding.
     * **Pair up with the other team members:** Have someone as observer and note taker
     * **Silence is good:** let them think and reflect back and answer, it’s not awkward.